 Sales of a substantial number of shares of our common stock after this offering could cause our stock price to fall.
 Our current stockholders hold a substantial number of shares, which they will be able to sell in the public market in the near future.
 Beginning on the effective date of this prospectus, only the shares sold in the offering will be immediately available for sale in the public market.
-Beginning 180 days after the effective date, approximately 16,566,910 shares will be eligible for sale pursuant to Rule 701 and pursuant to Rule 144.
-An additional 9,575,028 shares will be eligible for sale on various dates following the 181st day after the effective date of this prospectus, subject to compliance with the provisions of Rule 144 or Rule 701 or pursuant to a registration statement on Form S-8, which we expect to file following completion of the offering.
+Beginning 180 days after the effective date, approximately 20,372,339 shares will be eligible for sale pursuant to Rule 701 and pursuant to Rule 144.
+An additional 5,258,825 shares will be eligible for sale on various dates following the 181st day after the effective date of this prospectus, subject to compliance with the provisions of Rule 144 or Rule 701 or pursuant to a registration statement on Form S-8, which we expect to file following completion of the offering.
+Outstanding options and rights to purchase an additional 556,634 shares will be exercisable and eligible for sale on various dates following the 181st day after the effective date of this offering.
 Please see "Shares Eligible for Future Sale."

 YOU WILL INCUR IMMEDIATE AND SUBSTANTIAL DILUTION IN THE BOOK VALUE OF THE STOCK YOU PURCHASE.

 The initial public offering price is substantially higher than the book value per share of our outstanding common stock immediately after the offering.
 This is referred to as dilution.
-Accordingly, if you purchase common stock in the offering, you will incur immediate dilution of approximately \$9.10, at an assumed initial public offering price of \$11.00 per share, in the tangible book value per share of our common stock from the price you pay for our common stock.
+Accordingly, if you purchase common stock in the offering, you will incur immediate dilution of approximately \$9.20, at an assumed initial public offering price of \$11.00 per share, in the tangible book value per share of our common stock from the price you pay for our common stock.
 Please see "Dilution."